Continental Innovates with Rancher and Kubernetes

-This February I got a chance to attend the Helm Summit in Portland.
+Recently I got a chance to attend the Helm Summit in Portland.
 It was filled with amazing talks covering various topics about Helm.
 I attended almost all of them, and also got the opportunity to present a Lightning Talk myself.
-The talk was about a Helm trick/tip that I came across and found very useful, so I thought I’d share with you all as an article.
+The talk was about a Helm trick/tip that I came across and found very useful, so I thought I’d share with you all as a Kubernetes Helm tutorial.

 Helm lets us manage Kubernetes applications effortlessly.
 Helm Charts make installation and upgradation of Kubernetes applications easier.
 In this article, I want to focus on one out of the many benefits of using Helm: How Helm makes updating an app that uses ConfigMap very easy.